FriendsOfFlarum/gamification/README.md

 A [Flarum](http://flarum.org) extension that adds upvotes, downvotes, and ranks to your Flarum Community!

-Upvote and downvote posts anonymously, and reward active users with ranks, and sort posts by hotness.
+Upvote and downvote posts anonymously, and reward active users with ranks, and sort posts by hotness/popularity.

 ### Usage